firebird641/Toxygen-Chat/README.md

 # Toxygen-Chat: Python-based Tox Client (custom version)

-This is a custom version of the Toxygen Messenger App.
+This is a custom version of the Toxygen Messenger App including a German Language Pack.
 It contains a modified source of Toxygen (based on the original project https://github.com/toxygen-project/toxygen) and a built version of it.
 There is also a Plugin directory for this specific client.

 ## Running the Source version